 Address: 604 S Gay St, Knoxville, TN 37902

-Built in 1928, the Tennessee Theatre is Knoxville’s movie palace, a grand entertainment venue that welcomes tourists and locals for many shows, movies, and performances throughout the year.
-The Tennessee Theater is listed on the National Register of Historic Places and was also named the Official State Theatre of Tennessee.
+Built-in 1928, the Tennessee Theatre is Knoxville’s movie palace, a grand entertainment venue that welcomes tourists and locals for many shows, movies, and performances throughout the year.
+The Tennessee Theater is listed on the National Register of Historic Places and named the Official State Theatre of Tennessee.
 Its decor is something to be remembered; from the Spanish-style interior, French chandeliers, and Italian terrazzo floor in the Grand Lobby, many cultures are honored in this historic building.

 Guests can experience many exciting shows at the Tennessee Theatre, including the Knoxville Opera and the Knoxville Symphony Orchestra, stand-up comedians like Chelsea Handler and Chris Rock, musical performances including Cheap Trick and Amy Grant, and legendary Broadway plays like CATS.

-The Tennessee Theatre is located in the heart of downtown Knoxville, making it the ideal spot to spend the evening.
+The Tennessee Theatre is located in the heart of downtown Knoxville, making it the ideal evening spot.
 Grab dinner at any one of the unique local restaurants before your show, and enjoy the hustle and bustle of the downtown area all evening long.

-Additionally, the Knoxville Children’s Theater is a non-profit organization that produces shows for children and families, whether visitors of Knoxville or local.
+Additionally, the Knoxville Children’s Theater is a nonprofit organization that produces shows for children and families, whether visitors of Knoxville or local.
 They aim to serve the community and enrich children’s lives through theater education and outreach.
-Be sure to check out the Knoxville Children’s Theater events calendar if you’re in town and want to take your kids to see a show!
+Make sure to check out the Knoxville Children’s Theater events calendar if you’re in town and want to take your kids to see a show!

 For a place to stay downtown that doesn’t sacrifice comfort, the Tennesseean Personal Luxury Hotel will knock your socks off.
 Featuring a fine dining restaurant, fitness center, and dog-friendly amenities, guests love staying here for multiple nights.